Interstate 10 in Arizona: Broadway Curve

 As of a 2006 estimate, the Broadway Curve portion of I‑10 in Tempe carries an average of 294,000 vehicles per day.
 This number is predicted to increase by over 150,000 to approximately 450,000 by 2025.
 This section of I‑10 is currently twelve lanes wide, and is the widest section of freeway in the valley.
 Construction is underway (as of July 2021) to widen the Broadway Curve area.

 Eastern segment

 After exiting the Phoenix metropolitan area, I‑10 continues southward into Casa Grande intersecting I‑8 before heading southeast towards Tucson, paralleling the Santa Cruz River.
-Several projects have occurred recently, including construction of a new exit at Twin Peaks Rd in Marana and widening of I‑10 from Prince Rd to I-19 in Tucson to four lanes in each direction, which was later extended to Ruthrauff Rd/El Camino Del Cerro.
+Several projects have occurred recently, including construction of a new exit at Twin Peaks Road in Marana and widening of I‑10 from Prince Road to I-19 in Tucson to four lanes in each direction, which was later extended to Ruthrauff Road/El Camino Del Cerro.
 After I-10's junction with I-19, I-10 heads southeast towards Benson and Willcox before entering New Mexico.